 Take a look at the Stripe Payment Defaults and adjust these settings as needed.

-Charge Fees to the Client: selecting this option will charge any online payment processing fees back to the client.
+Payments Allowed: You can select to allow ACH, Credit Card or both payment methods for your clients to use to remit Payment.
+Select the appropriate Charge Fees to to the Client option to charge any online payment processing fees back to the client.
 The fee will be added to the total amount due for the client to pay.
 Design Manager will generate a new client invoice for this fee amount and show it as paid.
-A Sales Category for where to post this fee is required. and is discussed further below.

 Sales Category for Fees: a Sales Category for where to record the fee charge-back is required.
 For newer customers, this step has been completed automatically.
 You may wish to create a new Sales Category for FEES: Payment Convenience Fee.
 Along with the associated Sales and COGS accounts.
 Below is an example of how this may be set up: